Best Books from 2023

 Book Summary

 When bombings began in London in 1939, 14-year-old Hazel and her 5-year-old sister, Flora, were evacuated to a rural village in the English countryside.
 Living with a woman and her teenage son in a charming stone cottage, Hazel comforts Flora by telling her stories of a magical fairy tale land.
-It provides the sisters with a fictional place where they can escape the fears and hardships of war.
-One day while playing near the banks of the River Thames, Flora disappears.
+It provides the sisters with a fictional place to escape the fears and hardships of war.
+One day, while playing near the banks of the River Thames, Flora disappears.
 Hazel blames herself and carries the guilt into adulthood.
 Twenty years later, Hazel’s life looks ideal from the outside – charming boyfriend, a nice flat in London, and a good job at a rare bookstore.
 But on the eve of her new career at Sotheby’s, she unwraps a package that changes everything.

 Centered around the fairytale world created by Hazel for her sister, this novel blurs the lines between the real and the magical in the most wonderful way.
 The book focuses on the relationship between the sisters while also showing the realities of Operation Pied Piper and its long-lasting impacts on the families who were faced with such difficult choices during the war.